cqr-cryeye-public/cryeye_public_ssl_self_root_ca/README.md

 You need to have "certifi" package installed.

 Run it from a python environment, where you want to add this certificate.
 For example, from a virtual environment.

+!!!
+Warning.
+This script "append" certificate to a file.
+So, if you run it multiple times, it will add multiple copies of the same certificate.

 ```bash
 SCRIPT_NAME="deploy_root_ca_system.sh"